Reassertion of British sovereignty over the Falkland Islands (1833): Aftermath

+Initial instability under British control

 HMS Beagle arrived on 15 March 1833.
 Vernet dispatched his deputy Matthew Brisbane to the islands to take charge of his settlement March 1833.
 Meeting with Captain Fitzroy of the Beagle, he was encouraged to continue with Vernet's enterprise provided there was no attempt to further the ambitions of the United Provinces.
 Like Onslow before him, Fitzroy was forced to use his powers of persuasion to encourage the gauchos to continue working in Vernet's establishment:

 Arriving in the Falklands, Fitzroy expected to find the thriving settlement reported by another British officer.
 Instead, he found the settlement in a derelict state, which Brisbane blamed upon the Lexingtons raid.
 Fitzroy questioned several members of the settlement who corroborated Brisbane's account:

-On departing from the islands Fitzroy expressed his concern for the settlement with its lack of regular authority in a virtually lawless group of islands.

-On 26 August 1833, eight members of the settlement led by Antonio Rivero ran amok, killing the five senior members.
-In part this stemmed from the re-imposition of paying the wages of the gauchos in paper vouchers issued by Vernet.